johnmathews/johnmathews.github.io.old/content/articles/20170428_pelican_blog.md

 Tags: Pelican, Blog, Python
 Status: published
 Image: src="/images/get_pelican.jpg" alt="Pelican"
-Summary: I became frustrated with my WordPress blog and switched to Pelican.
+Summary: I switched to Pelican from Wordpress so that I could design the blog I wanted.
 Creating a blog in Pelican is a great way to learn HTML, CSS, Jinja templates and Git.

-When I began to blog in 2016, I noticed the design of other blogs I admired, and I realised that many of them were static sites that had realtively simple designs.
-Their design made it easier to focus on the content by removing visual clutter and I wanted this for my blog, too.
+When I began to blog in 2016, I began to appreciated aspects of the design of blogs I admired and I realised that many of them were static sites.
+They had simple designs which made it easier to focus on the content, and they were fast.
+I wanted this for my blog, too.
 Examples of blog designs I admire are [unwiredcouch.com](https://unwiredcouch.com) and [CuriousGnu](https://www.curiousgnu.com).
-I used Wordpress to buid and publish my blog, which is a great way to begin, but I began to feel like I was compromising on the design and functionality.
+I'd used Wordpress to build and publish my blog which was a great way to begin, but I felt I was compromising on the design and functionality.
 I wanted to have control over my blog's features.

-This led me to learn about static sites, which contain only fixed content, and are faster to load and easier to design that a dynamic site built using PHP, such as Wordpress.
-Because I was familiar with Python already, I chose to use [Pelican](https://blog.getpelican.com/) rather than another static site generator such as  Jekyll.
+This led me to static sites, which contain only fixed content and are faster to load and easier to design that a dynamic blogging platform such as Wordpress.
+Because I was familiar with Python already I chose [Pelican](https://blog.getpelican.com/) rather than another static site generator such as Jekyll.

-There are plenty of sites to tell you how to start blogging in Pelican, so here I will inlcude my experience of the learning curve once the site was initally set-up.
+There are plenty of sites to tell you how to start blogging in Pelican, so here I will focus on my experience after the initial set-up.
 When I was learning how to begin, I found [Amy Hanlons](http://mathamy.com/migrating-to-github-pages-using-pelican.html) blog particularly useful and clear.

 ## The learning curve

 … was longer than I expected.
 Since setting out to convert my blog from Wordpress to Pelican, I've taught myself enough of the following tools to hack my blog together.
+I'm really happy about this because these tools could be used in future projects too.

 ### HTML

 I find HTML quirky but intuitive.
 Tags make sense, comments are laborious and learning by google is relatively quick.
+Whatever it is I'm trying to do (like add a link to jump back to the top of the page) someone will have posted the answer somewhere.

 ### CSS

-Writing CSS feels a lot more concise that HTML.
-It also feels like its impossible to learn and hack together new phrases by only looking at examples.
-There was a lightbulb moment when I realised CSS Selectors were a thing...
+Writing CSS feels a lot more concise that HTML but it also felt impossible to learn without taking a step back and reading an introductory course.
+Usually I learn by hacking new phrases together from existing examples so it was frustrating to go backwards before progressing.
+There was a lightbulb moment when I realised CSS Selectors were a thing, and realising CSS files get called in the header (usually) of an HTML file…

 I ended up using a trial subscription to [Thinkfuls](https://www.thinkful.com/bootcamp/web-development/) Front-end developer course, which is pretty good at explaining how CSS is structured and how to arrange content on a page.
 If I still had access, I'd be completing the second half of the course :)

 ### Jinja templates

 Jinja is a tool written in Python to create HTML pages.
-It doesnt look intuitive to me, but I've been able to get enough done by copy-pasting similar snippets from other parts of the theme I started with ([Thanks Molivier!](https://github.com/molivier/nest)) to make the changes I wanted.
-I'd like to learn more as it seems to be powerful and simple.
+It doesn't look intuitive to me, but I've been able to get enough done by copy-pasting similar snippets from other parts of the theme I started with ([Thanks Molivier!](https://github.com/molivier/nest)) to make the changes I wanted.
+I'd like to learn more as it seems really powerful.

 ### Pelican

 To build a website using Pelican, you need to run commands from the terminal.
-There are various options but I found myself using only a few commands regularly.
-"Pelican-quickstart" will generate a project skeleton to get you started. "make devserver" will initialise a local server so that I can view changes locally before uploading (and its opposite, "make stopserver" to stop running localhost) and then "pelican content -s publishconf.py" generates the html and css for remote hosting (on github pages, which I didn't initally realise was possible)
+There are various commands but I found myself using only a few regularly.
+"Pelican-quickstart" will generate a project skeleton to get you started. "make devserver" will initialise a local server and generate output files so that I can view changes locally before uploading (its opposite is "make stopserver").
+Finally "pelican content -s publishconf.py" generates the html and css for remote hosting.
+Some of the plugins I use such as "Assets" which minifies the CSS only work when publshconf.py is called, which confused me initially as I didn't think it was working when I was only using "make devserver".

 ### Git

-This really challenged me, and I still dont feel like I know what I'm doing.
-Git is far more powerful than I need it to be, when all I want to do is undo some erronous edits and upload a new version of the site to Github.
+This really challenged me, and I still don't feel like I know what I'm doing.
+Git is far more powerful than I need it to be, when all I want to do is undo some erroneous edits and upload a new version of the site to Github.

 I can stage and commit files, I can create local and remote repo's from the command line.
 I can change a remote's URL, reset a repo and force a push or a pull.
 That's all.
 I haven't tried to merge or to create a test branch, and if some part of the process goes wrong it usually takes hours to make it right again.